Welcome to Keto For Beginners – Week 2

 Given that you’re body isn’t retaining water you will also be short on your electrolytes, that’s sodium, potassium and magnesium.
 You can always take a supplement for these but you still want to be generous with the salt on your food.
 Try to get some good quality salt.
 Sea salt, pink salt, etc are all good.
 You can also get some low sodium salt which is a great source of potassium.

 Prepare for the Keto flu

 Don’t panic.
 It’s nothing serious.
 You might just feel ‘bleh’ for a couple of days as your body adapts to Keto.
 This is normal.
+Sometimes people do also get headaches or feel fatigue.
 After all this is new for your body and also whenever you try to lose weight it does often result in us not feeling optimal.
 What you can do for this is just take some supplements for it for your electrolytes as I mentioned above or have enough salt in your food.
 Both the low sodium salt and regular salt.
 Sometimes you can drink a glass of water with a squeeze of lemon juice and salt.
 This stuff helps.
 However after a day or 2 of this you should be fine as your body slowly adapts to your new diet.

 So that’s all folks.
 If you have any questions please feel free to leave a comment and I’ll get back to you as soon as possible.

 While I never experienced this myself, some people do get constipation.
 Which is why it’s not a bad idea to buy a fiber supplement just till your body adjusts to things.
 Generally eating a reasonable amount of vegetables like kale, zucchini and broccoli can help.
 Now don’t worry about carbs from vegetables too much.
 I’ve always counted net carbs which is the total carbs minus the fiber.
 I feel that makes the most sense.
 It’s easier then to stick to your macros as well and eat well rounded healthy meals.